Strong Winds series: Volume 6 Pebble

+The setting is aboard a Russian oligarch’s superyacht off Norway, and the status of Donny’s foes has similarly grown, from the suspect social worker and bullying policeman of The Salt-Stained Book to include the Russian President.

 Settings

 Locations for the narrative include Leeds and Colchester; Pin Mill, Alton Water, River Deben and Shotley, Suffolk; Lowestoft, Zeebrugge.

 Creating the series

 In 2006, while working on a PhD thesis, Julia Jones decided to become a writer of adventure stories like the Swallows and Amazons series of Arthur Ransome she had read as a child.
 The Salt-Stained Book, the first part of a planned trilogy, was released in June 2011.
 Jones hoped the trilogy would "inspire a new generation of children to mess about in boats."
 A fourth book followed the original trilogy, to make it a 'series'.

 Allusion

 The books contain frequent allusion to Arthur Ransome's Swallows and Amazons series as well as other works, particularly R.L.
 Stevenson's Treasure Island and Henry Wadsworth Longfellow's 1855 poem The Song of Hiawatha.

 Critical reception

 Cassandra Jardine, reviewing for The Daily Telegraph, wrote "The Salt-Stained Book... is not just a homage to the Swallows and Amazons stories.
 Donny and Anna, Jones's fictional characters, live in the contemporary world, escaping social workers, rather than pirates.
 There's far more emotion than in Ransome's books" but "they share the same confident, risk-taking spirit..."
 Amanda Craig, reviewing The Salt-stained Book for The Times "...wasn't sure about the historical framing device that gives the novel its title..." but wrote "Among so many children's books that seem machine-tooled, Jones's novel feels like a hand-crafted toy, whose occasional wonkiness only adds to its appeal."

 John Wilson, reviewing A Ravelled Flag in the Otago Daily Times described the frequent allusions to Ransome, writing "the writer's skill is evident in the constant references not being too leaden in their effect" while Dennis Hamley, for Armadillo magazine commented "All authors, whether consciously or not, are writing in a tradition.
 Now and again it is overt so that a book becomes a conscious homage."

 Sue Magee reviewing Ghosting Home for The Bookbag wrote "...the series has never fought shy of taking on the big issues.
 This time it's people-trafficking and Julia Jones doesn't patronise her readers...
 It's likely to provoke a lot of discussion."

+Peter Willis, reviewing Voyage North for Yachting Monthly wrote "With Jones’s dense and dynamic writing and her unfettered imagination, plus its eager engagement with the social zeitgeist of our times, the series deserves to be recognised as on a par with Philip Pullman and very much a 21st-century classic of grown-up children’s literature."